 Selects the track repository that Rally should use to resolve tracks.
 By default the default track repository is used, which is available in the Github project rally-tracks.
-See adding tracks on how to add your own track repositories.
+See track reference on how to add your own track repositories. -track-path and -track-repository as well as -track are mutually exclusive.